 We will not waive a late fee if:

-- the company's representatives failed to lodge on time
+- the entity's representatives failed to lodge on time

-- the company does not have enough funds to pay the fee.
+- you do not have enough funds to pay the fee.

-It is the responsibility of company officeholders to understand and meet their obligations under the law.
+It is your responsibility to understand and meet your obligations under the law.

 Step 1 – Make sure it's a waivable fee

-We can only waive late fees for companies.
+We can only waive late fees for company auditors, liquidators, companies, financial advisers and authorised representatives.
 We cannot waive annual review fees or document lodgement fees.